 Reedsville is a tiny town located in the state of Pennsylvania.
 With a population of 579 people and just one neighborhood, Reedsville is the 953rd largest community in Pennsylvania.
-Much of the housing stock in Reedsville was built prior to World War II, making it one of the older and more historic towns in the country.
+Reedsville has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Because occupations involving physical labor dominate the local economy, Reedsville is generally considered to be a blue-collar town.
 36.46% of the Reedsville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Reedsville is a town of service providers, professionals, and production and manufacturing workers.
 There are especially a lot of people living in Reedsville who work in food service (13.67%), healthcare (8.61%), and office and administrative support (8.10%).